getsolus/solus-site.github.io/content/blog/2018/02/2018-02-15-exploring-solus-architecture/index.md

 ### Fixing the "stupid"

 It should be noted that we're not spending every minute contemplating how to rework our architecture, typically it evolves out of real world issues.
 However a long standing theme has been to "fix the stupid", i.e. attack low hanging fruit and drop legacy cruft from the system.
-With that said, it would be unwise to blindly run into these projects, so we only use this approach in combination with a very important piece of Solus philosphy:
+With that said, it would be unwise to blindly run into these projects, so we only use this approach in combination with a very important piece of Solus philosophy:

 > *Let's fix this for the last time.*